How To Get A Record Deal and Attract A&R Scouts

-Outstanding vocals (usually highest on the list), memorable lyrics, image (not as in beauty, but does the look fit the music in a commercial sense)?
+Outstanding vocals (usually highest on the list).
+Memorable lyrics, image (not as in beauty, but does the look fit the music in a commercial sense)?
 Is there a following already, a human interest story to tell, clean history, mental stability?
 Even in the rock genre, new signings need to either be an improvement on what’s currently popular, or very original sounding.
 Either will do, but originality always cuts above.
-A&R work on a team of other label staff, and they need to keep the trust of that staff that they are bringing the label a winning project.
+A&R work on a team of other label staff.
+They need to keep the staff’s trust – that they are bringing the label a winning project.

 Can you give us some feedback on our songs?

 A&R and scouts are not really in the business of advice.
-It might seem like a easy ice breaker.
-But what you’re really saying is you don’t have confidence in your music, and it’s not ready, so how do we improve.
+It might seem like a good ice breaker.
+But what you’re really saying is you don’t have confidence in your music, and it’s not ready – so how do we improve.
 That’s not their function.
 Test your music in other forums.
 Reddit is helpful for this.
 Facebook groups and forums are another place where you can get peer to peer advice.
 There are plenty of options for this.

 Who do you know?

 To increase your chances of being discovered constantly network and build relationships.
-It’s helpful to have a team of people doing this for you.
+It’s helpful to have a team of people doing this for you, but I recommend forming your own relationships.
 In time, after you’ve built up a following, you can add to your team.
 A publicist, a manager, an agent, or an attorney.
 Just like you have a network of contacts, scouts do too.
 A&R and scouts lean heavily on their network to help them filter out the hundreds of bands they are scouting.
-If Joe likes it, Kim likes it, and I like it, we must be onto something.
+If Joe likes it, Kim likes it, and I like it – we must be onto something.